Top 10 Best Dividend Paying Whole Life Insurance Companies

 The Self Banking Blueprint

-A Modern Approach To The Infinite Banking ConceptAmeritas
+A Modern Approach To The Infinite Banking Concept

 Ameritas Growth Whole Life is limited pay life insurance that allows the policy to be fully funded in 10 years.
-You can add a flexible paid up rider to rapidly increase cash value growth.
+You can add a flexible paid-up rider to rapidly increase cash value growth.

 Foresters

 Foresters Financial offers one of the only participating no medical exam whole life insurance policies in the industry.
-You can get up to $400,000 20-Pay or Paid-Up at 100 whole life insurance without an exam.
+You can get up to $400,000 in 20-Pay or Paid-Up at 100 whole life insurance without an exam.

 Guardian

-For 2021, Guardian has announced a $1.05 billion dividend payment, with a dividend interest rate of 5.65%.
-Source.
+Guardian recently announced a $1.7 billion to participating policyholders with a 6.25% dividend interest rate in 2026.

 Lafayette Life